merlinroser/merlinroser/README.md

 Well, hello there!
 Glad you landed on my GitHub profile.
-I'm Merlin and I'm working as a freelancer and (yes, AND) as a software engineer, living in Germany.
+I'm Merlin and I'm working as a freelancer and (yes, AND) as a software engineer.

 My skills:
 - Python